salsc/project-three/README.md

 - A GitHub repo with the React app.
 - Must use React and leverage the API in the above requirements.
 - Must use React Router to handle multiple views.
--Mmust communicate with the API and render the UI accordingly with the information received (using `axios`).
+- Must communicate with the API and render the UI accordingly with the information received (using `axios`).

 ## Technologies Utilized: